arguelle/VTOL-at-UNLV/Build-Log.md

-2. To declare the motor's position during transition, assign the VT_TILT_TRANS parameter.
-Similar to the VT_TILT_MC paramter, the input is a percentage of the tilt servo's full range starting from the angle at minimum tilt.
+2. To declare the motor's position during the transition, assign the VT_TILT_TRANS parameter.
+Similar to the VT_TILT_MC parameter, the input is a percentage of the tilt servo's full range starting from the angle at minimum tilt.
 * The image below shows an example in which the angle of transition is at 80% of the tilt servo's full range of motion.

 ![Transition](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/055569fc-579f-4236-af71-844f979c4e0c)

-°